You know you’re a homeschool mom when…you’re afraid of a method! For me, it was the classical homeschooling method.

 Is this true for all classical learners?
 Absolutely not.
 And here’s what I’ve learned.

 Now?
 Now I’m beginning to see that it’s not about parroting at all.
 It’s about exercising the mind, making the brain more fluid, giving our kids nuggets for their brains to feast on.
 It’s all very much integrated with Charlotte Mason’s ideas of giving kids a buffet.
-Throw the beautiful and the good ideas out there and watch them feast.
+Throw the beautiful and the good ideas out there and watch them feast on them.

 Kids learn specifics best at certain stages